t0mbs/symbolicpy/README.md

 ## Compatibility

 SymbolicPy currently only supports operations on integer values, and simple arithmetic operators (e.g. if x > 3).
-If only parses function definitions when the entire file is a function definition.
+It only parses function definitions when the entire file is a function definition.
+Note that complex conditionals are also not currently supported (e.g. if x > y and y % 2 != 1:)

 ## Usage